Table of contents

-It doesn’t take long to discover that brood combs can turn dark as night after just one season while honey combs stay light for many years.
+It doesn’t take long to discover that brood combs turn black as night after just one season while honey combs stay light for years.
 What causes this difference?
-Several reasons are usually given for this phenomenon, but in truth, it is probably a combination of all them that causes brood comb to darken so quickly.

-The cocoons that remain in the cell after the bees hatch are the major problem.
-The cocoons are extremely sticky and, try as they might, the bees cannot strip it all from the comb.
-Some say the darkness is caused by the feces that remains in the bottom of the cocoons.
-Although this may be partially true, based on what I’ve read, the bees manage to remove most—if not all—of the feces as they prepare the cell for the next generation.
+The cocoons that remain in the cell after the bees emerge are the major problem.
+The cocoons are extremely sticky and, try as they might, the house bees cannot strip them from the comb.

-Another difference between honey comb and brood comb is the amount of bee activity.
-Once a honey cell is filled the bees move on to another.
-But once an egg is laid in a brood cell, the uncapped larvae is fed a thousand times a day—quite a different traffic pattern.
+Another difference between honeycomb and brood comb is the amount of bee activity.
+Once a honey cell is filled, the bees move on to another.
+But once an egg is laid in a brood cell, the uncapped larvae are fed a thousand times a day—quite a different traffic pattern.

 The buildup of cocoons and propolis in brood cells is significant.
 Some researchers have analyzed brood comb and found that the cells become measurably smaller as the walls become thicker.
-If you render your own beeswax, you know how much more debris is filtered from melted brood comb than melted honey comb.
+If you render your own beeswax, you know how much more debris is filtered from dark brood comb than from melted honeycomb.
 Clumps of this debris, appropriately called “slumgum,” clog strainers and mesh bags, and tiny bits of it darken the liquid wax.

 The question always arises whether dark comb is harmful to bees.
 In truth, bees love dark comb and it is often used in bait hives to attract wild swarms.
-I’ve heard rumors about beekeepers using black comb for twenty-five years with no ill effects.
+I’ve heard rumors of beekeepers using blackened combs for twenty-five years with no ill effects.